andrew-templeton/cfn-lambda/README.md

 ## Purpose

-A simple flow for generating Lambda handlers in node.js.
+A simple flow for generating CloudFormation Lambda-Backed Custom Resource handlers in node.js.
+The scope of this module is to structure the way developers author simple Lambda-Backed resources into simple functional definitions of `Create`, `Update`, `Delete`, validation of resource `'Properties'`, and `NoUpdate` (noop detection on `Update`).
+Also provides convenience `Environment` values.

 Adding IAM roles and uploading function code body is the responsibilty of the developer.
-The scope of this module is to structure the way developers author simple Lambda resources into simple functional definitions of `Create`, `Update`, `Delete`, validation of resource `'Properties'`, and `NoUpdate` (noop detection on `Update`).

 ## Examples